redislabs-training/ru204/ru102j/project/README.md

 How to start the redisolar application
 ---

-1. Run `mvn clean install` to build your application
+1. Run `mvn package` to build your application
-1. Start application with `java -jar target/redisolar-1.0.jar server config.yml`
+2. Start application with `java -jar target/redisolar-1.0.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8081`
+3. To check that your application is running enter url `http://[HOST]:8081`.
+If you're running on localhost, HOST will be "localhost".

 Tests
 ---